 Hyperledger and Ethereum have caused a boom of interest in the Blockchain world.
-Both of these platforms are open-source and finding viable applications in Industry, as well as gathering a host of developers for their cause and encouraging the collaborative development of these blockchain-based frameworks and tools.
+Both of these blockchain platforms are open-source and finding viable applications in industry, as well as gathering a host of developers for their cause and encouraging the collaborative development of these blockchain-based frameworks and tools.
 So when it comes to Hyperledger vs Ethereum, which should you chose?

 Hyperledger is a collaborative project hosted by the Linux foundation.
 Many different companies like IBM & Intel are taking part in the development of this open-source project.
-It is better suited for businesses and enterprises which don’t want to follow the generalized protocols of Ethereum, but instead want to develop their own approach for solving business issues through Distributed Ledger Technology.
+It is better suited for businesses and enterprises which don’t want to follow the generalized protocols of Ethereum, but instead want to develop their own approach for solving business issues through distributed ledger technology.

-Since these two are the most talked about Blockchain Platforms out there, chances are that you’ll be looking into them if you want to implement blockchain into your business.
-We’ll help underline the differences between the two Platforms so you can chose which one fits your use-case better.
+Since these two are the most talked about Blockchain platforms out there, chances are that you’ll be looking into them if you want to implement blockchain into your business.
+We’ll help underline the differences between the two platforms so you can chose which one fits your use-case better.

-However in Hyperledger, Nodes have to chose between an agreement protocol (PBFT) and a no-op (No consensus needed) mechanism.
-Hyperledger massively reduces the computational power required for reaching consensus in Public blockchain networks like Ethereum.
+However in Hyperledger, nodes have to chose between an agreement protocol (PBFT) and a no-op (No consensus needed) mechanism.
+Hyperledger massively reduces the computational power required for reaching consensus in public Blockchain networks like Ethereum.

 Contracts Programming Language

-In Hyperledger terms, smart contracts are referred to as ‘Chaincode’.
+In Hyperledger terms, smart contracts are referred to as ‘chaincode’.
 This chaincode is developed in Google’s Golang.

-In use cases which require cryptocurrency, Ethereum can be more useful.
-But that does not mean Hyperledger can’t address the issue.
+In use cases which require cryptocurrency, Ethereum can be more useful but that does not mean Hyperledger can’t address the issue.
 If required, you can develop cryptocurrency or tokens in Hyperledger via chaincode, and implement them in your business logic.